sbabic/swupdate/_sources/overview.txt

 with success, the variable is erased.
 If the update ends with an error, recovery_status has the value "failed".

-When an update is interrupted, independently from the cause, the bootloader recognizes it because the recovery_status variable is in "progress" or "failed".
+When an update is interrupted, independently from the cause, the boot loader recognizes it because the recovery_status variable is in "progress" or "failed".
 The boot loader can then start again swupdate to load again the software (single-copy case) or and run the old copy of the application